-- develop systems and services.
-Ensure there are processes for monitoring and improvement, including: accountability; demonstrating impact and achievement of outcomes; quality; value for money; and, any contract terms. - build capacity between partners, providers and practitioners through collaboration and trust, open and honest discussions and sharing problems, solutions and best practice. - manage and develop relationships.

-Active management of services and continuing their development is key to ensuring good delivery.
+- develop systems and services: ensure there are processes for monitoring and improvement: including accountability, demonstrating impact and achievement of outcomes, quality, value for money and any contract terms. - build capacity between partners, providers and practitioners: through collaboration and trust, open and honest discussions and sharing problems and solutions and best practice. - manage and develop relationships: active management of services and continuing to develop services is key to ensuring good delivery.
 It also helps to inform thinking about what improvements might be necessary in future cycles of commissioning.
-Good management will necessarily involve consideration of multi-agency working, understanding the challenges experienced individually and collectively, and the creation of solutions which allow strong, mature partnership working to develop over time.
+Good management will necessarily involve consideration of multi-agency working, understanding the challenges experienced individually and collectively, and creating solutions that allow strong, mature partnership working to develop over time.